morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 - Panda has a long history of only making USB adapters that use Linux in-kernel drivers.

 It is hard to go wrong with USB WiFi adapters from either company.
 It is worth researching to find adapter sellers that sell Alfa and Panda adapters.
+I recommend that you use The Plug and Play List to see the recommended Alfa and Panda adapters.

 ### WPA3-SAE Support